yichunzhao/spring-jpa-transaction/README.md

 You may easily create join on both sides, fx: a customer has many orders, then you may retrieve the corresponding customer directly on the order entity by a derived query.
 `List<Order> findByCustomerEmail(String email);`
 It generates the following SQL query clause.
+So, the optimal way to delete is to delete against database directly.

 ````